linagora/openpaas-esn/doc/REST_user.md

 This endpoint expects the request body to be the raw image data

-- 201 Created.
+- 200 Ok.
 With the recorded image ID
 - 400 Bad request.
 The current request is missing mandatory parameters
 - 412 Precondition failed.
 The number of bytes recoreded by the file storage service differs from the number of bytes given by the user agent
 - 500 Internal server error: there was a problem, either storing the file, manipulating the image, or updating the user properties.